Delayed Puberty in Indian Girls and Boys: Diagnosis & Treatment

 Cystic fibrosis is a hereditary disease which affects the lungs.
 In this condition, the mucus naturally produced by the cells becomes thick and can block the ducts and tubes in the lungs and other organs.
-Cystic fibrosis can cause delayed puberty in both boys and girls.
+Cystic fibrosis can cause lead to puberty occuring much later in both boys and girls.

 The sex chromosomes determine whether a fetus will be biologically male or female.
 A pair of XX chromosomes results in a female fetus, and a pair of XY chromosomes results in a male fetus.

-Individuals with Turner syndrome require ongoing medical care and monitoring from a variety of medical experts like hormone disorder specialists, heart specialists, and specialists in women’s health.
+Individuals with Turner syndrome require ongoing medical care and monitoring from a variety of medical experts like endocrinologists, heart specialists, and specialists in women’s health.